 Sumner Community Food Bank Bylaws were updated by the Board and approved by the general membership effective November 8, 2019.

-The Sumner Community Food Bank has been serving the community for the past 30 years, since the mid-1980s.
+The Sumner Community Food Bank has been serving the community since 1985: almost 40 years of service!

 Originally located in the current Sumner library building, the food bank has had several locations over the years.
 These include: the United Methodist Church, a building on Pease Avenue and a storefront on Main Street, prior to moving to its current location.
 The former Lake Tapps Brewery building, the current home of the Sumner Community Food Bank, was acquired through the dedicated efforts and tremendous support of the Sumner Rotary and dedicated on October 1, 2002.